Existence of corotating and counter-rotating vortex pairs for active scalar equations: Steady vortex pairs models

 \section{Steady vortex pairs models}

 The aim of this section is to derive the equations governing co-rotating and translating symmetric pairs of patches.
-In the first step, we shall write down the equations for the rotating pairs for Euler and gSQG equations.
-In the second step, we shall be concerned with counter-rotating vortex pairs sometimes called translating pairs.
-Notice that we prefer using the conformal parametrization because it is more convenient in the computations.
+In the first step, we shall write down the equations for the rotating pairs for Euler and $(\hbox{SQG})_\alpha$ equations.
+In the second step, we shall be concerned with the counter-rotating vortex pairs sometimes called translating pairs.
+Notice that we prefer to use the conformal parametrization because it is more convenient in the computations especially through its holomorphic structure.